A Global Photo Mosaic: How Thousands of Selfies Lit Up Central Park for Change

 People Around the World Took Part

 In total, over 11,000 photos were submitted in two days to be part of the final display.
-Each person’s photo became a small tile in a much bigger picture.
+Each participant’s photo became a small tile in a much larger picture.

 A Selfie That Meant Something More

-Even if someone couldn’t be there in person, their selfie still helped make a difference.
-It showed that small actions, when added together, can have a big impact.
+Even if someone couldn’t be there in person, their selfie submitted from home still helped show their support.
+Moreover, it showed that small actions, when added together, can have a big visual and real-world impact.

 Change Happens One Photo at a Time

-The Global Citizen photo mosaic proved that art and technology can work together to inspire people.
-With the help of our photo mosaic maker, a simple idea became a global symbol of unity.
+The Global Citizen mosaic proved that art and technology can work together to inspire people, while being able to see the ROI from the success through signatures on the petition and social sharing.
+With the help of the Picture Mosaic’s platform, a simple idea became a global symbol of unity.

-For more information and examples similar to this project, visit our Live Digital and Video Mosaic pages.
+For more information and examples similar to this project, visit Live Digital Mosaics and Online Interactive Mosaic pages.